qpdf/qpdf/manual/design.rst

 its ``PointerHolder<QDFObject>`` with the one from the newly returned ``QPDFObjectHandle``.
-In this way, only a single copy of any direct object need exist and clients can access objects transparently without knowing caring whether they are direct or indirect objects.
+In this way, only a single copy of any direct object need exist and clients can access objects transparently without knowing or caring whether they are direct or indirect objects.
 Additionally, no object is ever read from the file more than once.
 That means that only the portions of the PDF file that are actually needed are ever read from the input file, thus allowing the qpdf package to